shmax/typeparams/README.md

 ## FAQ

 **Q: Do I need to configure anything else?**
 A: Nope!
 Just add the plugin to your Babel setup and define your types.
 The plugin handles the rest.
+Oh, and you may want to add the name of the generated schema directory to your .gitignore

 **Q: Does this work with non-TypeScript projects?**
 A: No, this plugin is designed specifically for TypeScript-first projects.